 The best day of my life was the day I made the conscious decision to love myself.

 As a teenager, it seemed that a bout of self-loathing was a rite of passage.
-There were countless musicians that made their living off of the poetic angst of the teen years.
+There were countless musicians that made a living off of the poetic angst of the teen years.
 I had by no means a terribly difficult childhood, but wallowing in the supposed misery of life became somehow instinctual around age 14.
-Spending time in front of the mirror was painful and dressing myself was a chore because no fabric was black enough and no eye liner smoky enough to convey my dark and twisted soul.
+Spending time in front of the mirror was painful and getting dressed was a chore because no fabric was black enough and no eyeliner smoky enough to convey my dark and twisted soul.

 Moving out of my teen years, I naively assumed this phase would pass naturally, and I would glide into adulthood like the graceful swan leaving the ugly duckling in the dust.
 No such transformation occurred.
 I continued to hate and doubt and belittle myself, but by this point, I was adding in feelings of guilt and shame for how I couldn’t seem to love myself.